meetalva/alva/README.md

 However, currently, only TypeScript React pattern components are supported.

-The pattern parser expects directories in the following structure:
+The pattern analyzer expects directories in the following structure:

 * A directory named `lib` at styleguide top-level, and inside, a directory `patterns`.
 * Inside that, optionally, a directory per pattern folder (maybe even nested)